Appleseed/learn/docs/portal/install/upgrade.rst

 * Extract the contents of the UPGRADE package into a folder on your computer, it is not recommended that you extract directly over your website.
 * Copy the files from the extracted UPGRADE package over the contents of your website's folder.
 * Once you have the upgraded website running you can modify your website settings in IIS to utilize the new website, rather than the non-* upgraded website.
-* Check to see if the client is using any modules that were removed from the upgrade
+* Check to see if the instance is using any modules that were removed from the upgrade.
-* Check to see if the client's custom modules are still working as they did before the upgrade.
+* Check to see if the instance custom modules are still working as they did before the upgrade.

 .. toctree::
     :titlesonly: